zammad/zammad-documentation/prerequisites/software.rst

    .. include:: /appendix/includes/mysql-deprication-note.rst

 .. note::
-   Transaction-based connection pooling is not supported.
+   Make sure to use session connection pooling.
+Transaction-based connection pooling (e.g. by using PgBouncer) is not supported and may lead to errors during database migrations.
-   If your setup is built this way, database migrations may fail.

 For **MySQL/MariaDB**, the following configuration is required: